I know you may be surprised at the title of this letter, as I’ve treated you with such great unkindness for so long.

 The clothes you love no longer fit – your style has been crushed and contorted into baggy tops and stretchy leggings, all chosen to provide comfort and prevent sharp stabs in your flesh.
 There’s so many rules now; no skirts, no shorts, no arms on show and no tucking things in.
-You see pinstripes and camisoles and the cigarette trousers of dreams around you at every turn, but they cannot be yours yet.
-We have some work to do before then.

 I’ve realised that in order to make you better, to make us better, we have to work together.
 I have to love you.
 And not in the way you feel like you’re forced to love family members that you barely know – I have to love you wholeheartedly and unconditionally.
 Even if we mess up, even if you’re not the perfection I’m hoping for, I need to love you to get through this.

 If I look in the mirror long enough and move past my initial projections of fear and hatred and disappointment, there are things to love here already.

 You give me a heart that beats and keeps me here, that’s big enough to love my partner, friends and family and to receive love too.

 You give me long legs that I’ve always quite liked, which get that satisfying ache after exercise and have carried me through so many finish lines that I never thought I’d see.
 Your calves still have some of the muscular definition of days past, and I like the strength I feel running through my broad thighs that has come from endless bouts of netball.

 You give me hands that, despite them not being as elegant as I wish, are able to make music and write thoughts and draw portraits.
 They can create stuff that I love, and that other people enjoy too.